ASSERT-KTH/elle-elle-aime/src/core/chatgpt/README.md

   * `cp .env_chatgpt .env` and finish setting in .env

 ## Process
 You can run by the command `bash run.sh`.
 You can also specific your requirments by changing the parameters in `run.sh`.
 We describe some key parameters in the following.
+For Defects4J, we use a json file to store all the results for each bug.
+For Refactory, we use a json file to store all the results for bugs in each question.
 ### Parameters
 #### General parameters
 - `-m`: The version of ChatGPT you want to use.
 There are 3 different version of ChatGPT you can choose: "gpt-3.5-turbo", "gpt-4", "gpt-4-32k".